claygarner94/AI-Royalties/README.md

   * _Seltzer v.
 Green Day, Inc., 725 F.3d 1170 (9th Cir.
 2013)_
 * Ruled NOT Fair Use
   * _Morris v.
 Guetta, No. LA CV12-00684 JAK (RZX) (C.D.
 Cal.
 Feb.
 4, 2013)_
   * _Andy Warhol Foundation for the Visual Arts, Inc. v.
-Goldsmith, (598 U.S. ___, 2023)_
+Goldsmith, (598 U.S. [], 2023)_
   * _Dr.
 Seuss Enters., L.P. v.
 ComicMix LLC, 983 F.3d 443 (9th Cir.
 2020)_
   * _Dam Things From Denmark v.
 Russ Berrie & Co., 173 F. Supp.
 2d 277 (D.N.J.
 2001)_
   * _O’Neil v.
 Ratajkowski, No. 19 CIV.
 9769 (AT), 2021 WL 4443259 (S.D.N.Y.
 Sept.
 28, 2021)_
 * Mixed Ruling (Both Fair Use and NOT Fair Use)
   * _Cariou v.
 Prince, 714 F.3d 694 (2d Cir.
 2013)_

-While there are 4 factors of copyright fair use in the U.S., we attempted to limit our assessment to factor #3, which has to do with the similarity of the images in question.
-There is no perfect way to do this -- given the relatively few cases related to factor #3 and visual image.
+While there are 4 factors of copyright fair use in the U.S., we attempted to focus our assessment on factor #3, which has to do with the similarity of the images in question.
+There is no perfect way to do this -- given the relatively few cases limited to factor #3 and visual image.
+Some of the cases, such as _Andy Warhol Foundation for the Visual Arts, Inc. v.
+Goldsmith_, were ruled based on the other factors.

 ---
 **17 U.S.C. §107: Four Factors for Copyright Fair Use**